Evaluating individualized treatment effect predictions: a model-based perspective on discrimination and calibration assessment: Acknowledgements

 This project received funding from the European Union’s Horizon 2020 research and innovation program under ReCoDID grant agreement No 825746.
 Jeroen Hoogland and Thomas P. A. Debray acknowledge financial support from the Netherlands Organisation for Health Research and Development (grant 91215058).
 Thomas P. A. Debray also acknowledges financial support from the Netherlands Organisation for Health Research and Development (grant 91617050).
 Orestis Efthimiou was supported by the Swiss National Science Foundation (Ambizione grant number 180083).
+We like to thank the researchers involved in the original stroke trial for use of their data \cite{the_ist-3_collaborative_group_benefits_2012, sandercock_p_third_2016}.